Creativity in Motion

 Tap – Tap shoes in any color & style.
 Please inquire as to what style is preferred for your dancers age.

 Shoe style & color may vary from what is worn in class to what is required for the year end recitals.
 Shoe price is never included in

 the costume price.
-A shoe style & color information sheet will be available for all classes at a later date.
+A shoe style & color/tights information sheet will be available for all classes at a later date.
 It is your responsibility to

-purchase the proper shoe style & color for recital.
+purchase the proper shoe style & color/tights for our May recitals.

 Can I watch my dancer in class?